Distinguished Professor of Film Studies

 Sebastian Heiduschke is based in the School of Language, Culture and Society.
 He teaches the cinemas of German speaking countries from the silent era to the present, along with classes in film subtitling.
 Although his research specialty is East German Cinema, he has also published on the German film comedy, German film in Mystery Science Theater 3000, German versions of the teen rebel film, and the city in contemporary German cinema.
 Two recent DVD releases of East German films feature his introductory essays.
 In the Corvallis film community, Sebastian is best known for the regular programming of both eccentric and popular film series.

-Nabil Boudraa is Associate Professor of French and Francophone Studies at Oregon State University.
+Nabil Boudraa is a Professor of French and Francophone Studies at Oregon State University.
 Nabil's teaching and research interest include French and Francophone literature and film.
 He recently co-authored Francophone Cultures Through Film (2013) through Focus Publishing.
 This book offers close analysis of several films from various Francophone countries.
 He has also published articles in French and in English on Albert Camus, Berber oral poetries, William Faulkner and Maghrebian literature.
 Among Nabil Boudraa’s forthcoming books: Algeria on Screen: Society, Politics and Culture in the Films of Merzak Allouache (Cambria Press, 2019).

 Affiliate faculty in Film Studies also include the following: